rubengeertsema/wishlist-meetup/README.md

 the outside world.
 In this part we will deploy these components to Kubernetes.

 ### 1) Deployment descriptor
 A deployment descriptor can be used to easily mange deployments to Kubernetes.
-For the backend you can take a look at [backend deployment descriptor file](./backend/kubernetes/backend.yml).
+For the backend you can take a look at the [backend deployment descriptor file](./backend/kubernetes/backend.yml).
 Notice we have configured the following:

 * Ingress
 * Service